illiafox/dumbc/readme.md

 ### `bingus` keyword
 `bingus(arg)` is a built-in pseudo-function, which evaluates expression and prints it into stdout.
 Available on macOS platform

-Until functions are supported, it is the only way to print something (e.g. for debug purposes)
+**DEPRECATED**: calls to the standard library functions are supported

 Example:
 ```c